LastStep/Hi10Anime-Download/README.md

 - get links for different seasons, ovas etc in same page
 - check for other qualities (currently checks [1080p, 720p, 480p] in this order)
 - search more pages
+- download from old 'ddl' format like [this](https://hi10anime.com/archives/16951)